Iulia-Calota/Iulia-Calota/README.md

  **”Your mind is for having ideas, not for holding them”** – David Allen

- ### From pharmacy assistant to QA tester, quality is the main goal.
+ #### From pharmacy assistant to QA tester, quality has always been my primary goal.

-So here I am, with almost 3 years of experience as a QA manual tester, worked on Roblox project, where I performed both static and dynamic testing, to ensure that quality standards are met and fit the end user.
+✨With 3 years of experience as a QA Manual Tester, I have refined my skills through various software testing projects.

+ My responsibilities included conducting both static and dynamic testing to guarantee that all products not only meet but exceed end-user expectations in terms of quality standards.

-With a background as a technical support, seller development on the Marketplace platform, and a pharmacy assistant, I know what it means to be emphatic, communicative, disciplined, and business-oriented.
+ My diverse background in technical support, seller development on the Marketplace platform, and as a pharmacy assistant has equipped me with a unique set of skills.
+I understand the importance of empathy, effective communication, discipline, and a business-oriented mindset.

-I am keen on sharing ideas, experiences and setting new quality standards.
+ Passionate about sharing ideas, learning from experiences, and establishing new quality standards.

+💡I am seeking opportunities to collaborate with like-minded professionals and contribute to projects that prioritize excellence.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=calota-iulia&label=Profile%20views&color=0e75b6&style=flat" alt="calota-iulia" /> </p>